SANJITH-KUMAR-20/Face_Recognizer-Image-/README.md

 You'll find two python files
 --> face_recognition
 --> Face_recognizer
+You'll also find one xml file
+--> haar_face (haarcascade classifier)

 The first python file trains a opencv on the given pictures of three people as you'll see in the file.